wassname/repr-preference-optimization/README.md

 #### Hypothesis Formulation

-However, as we do not know how an LLM stores it's internal states, these experiments represent hypothesis about how best to represent and intervent in an tranformers internal states.
+Ss we do not know how an LLM stores it's internal states, these experiments represent hypothesis about how best to represent and intervene in an tranformers internal states.

 What's our technical hypothesis?